 “Don’t leave it until money is keeping you awake at night,” advised student liaison officer Zibet Szacsvay.
 “Come and talk to us about how you can plan ahead to afford the costs of studying and living in Australia for the length of your course.
 A little planning will ensure you’re free to enjoy the experience.

 “For many international students, fees are a major source of financial worry.
 Maybe family circumstances change or it’s harder to find work than you expected.
 It’s really important to stay in touch with us if you are concerned about paying your fees on time.

 “My advice for a student thinking about coming to Australia?
 Do your research.
 Find out exactly what you can expect to pay to cover study costs and living costs.
 If you’re planning to work, find out what kind of jobs are available in the location you plan to study.
 Although you can’t start working until your course starts, you can prepare to go job hunting as soon as you arrive.”

-There’s a lot to consider.
+There’s a lot to consider for international students.
 If you need help at any time, you can speak to the Student Liaison Office (international) on your campus or contact Charles Sturt’s Student Liaison Officer (Finance).

 So while you’re making big plans, take time to think about the little things

 By preparing to be friendly and open-minded, while still looking after yourself and your finances, you’ll have an Australian experience like no other when you study at Charles Sturt.